Evelyn Nakabira Lagu

 Evelyn Nakabira Lagu, widely known by her stage name Evelyn Love or Evelyn Lagu, was a prominent Ugandan singer, backup artist, and actress.
 She gained fame for her powerful voice, versatility in music and acting, and her inspiring resilience despite facing serious health challenges.
 Evelyn Lagu died on 18 September 2023 (age:41) after battling kidney complications.

 Personal life

 Evelyn was known for her strong, optimistic character and her gratitude despite facing many health struggles.
-She often expressed her belief that she would overcome her illness and maintained a positive attitude even during her final days.
 She was also a mother to children and, with the support of her friends, was able to build a new home for her family in Bujjuuko, Wakiso, earlier in 2023.